Contact: Daryl Kimball, Executive Director, (202) 463-7280 x107

 On September 24, 1996, the United States was the first nation to sign the CTBT, which prohibits all nuclear weapon test explosions or other nuclear explosions, but the Senate rejected ratification in 1999 and the treaty has yet to enter into force.

 In recent years, international support for the CTBT has grown and the global test ban monitoring and verification system has matured.
-Entry into force requires ratification by 44 specific countries listed in Annex 2 of the treaty, including the United States.

 The following are key events in the history of nuclear testing and the nuclear test ban.